For the original document please refer to the specification on Github

 - Follows protocol consensus and execution state sync

-- Serves the
+- Serves the State Streamer API

-- Serves the
+- Serves the Protocol API

-builds on the original node capabilities above:
+The new Access Node builds on the original node capabilities above:

 Access Node